JimmyLin192/ZOMBIE-Scala/README.md

 Entity-type is one of the following: **ZOMBIE**, **GHOST**, **VAMPIRE**, **DEMON**, **DJINN**.

+### **ZOMBIE**
+- may be **declared** and then **animated**.
+An **animated** zombie can be expected to do whatever it is commanded to do, straight away.
+- process their active tasks in sequence, beginning from the first task defined, as quickly as they can.
+They perform each task exactly once.
+- animated by necromancers.

+### **GHOST**
+- remain behind either because of an unconsecrated death or to avenge an injustice.
+- may be declared and then **disturbed**.
+A **disturbed**, and hence restless, ghost will eventually do what is asked of it.
+- process their active tasks in sequence, beginning from the first task defined, but they may wait for an undefined time before beginning and between each task.
+- eventually perform each task exactly once.

+### **VAMPIRE**
+- deliberately pervert their own death to remain active and wreak evil.
+- may be declared
+- do not require animating or disturbing, and will do what is asked of them, but not necessarily in the order requested.
+- process their active tasks in random order, as quickly as they can
+- perform each task exactly once, and complete one task before beginning the next.

+### **DEMON**
+- may be declared
+- do not require animating or disturbing
+- do what is asked of it, if the proper precautions are taken, but may summon other demons to help it.
+This may or may not be a good thing.
+- process their active tasks in random order, as quickly as they can.
+- may decide to perform tasks multiple times before becoming inactive, but will perform each task at least once.
+- They may perform multiple tasks at the same time.
+- They may also summon additional demons exactly like themselves.

+### **DJINN**
+- free-willed entities of capricious nature
+- commanded by a person who controls an object which is bound to them in an unbreakable connection
+- Woe betide if you lose control of the object, however, since djinn harbour great grudges against those who dare to command them.
+Some of the most powerful djinn can grant wishes.
+- may be declared
+- do not require animating or disturbing
+- will do what is asked of it, if the proper precautions are taken, but may summon other demons to help it.
+This may or may not be a good thing.

 Entity-name is any well-formed identifier string.

 Entity-statements is a list of any valid statements, which may include entity declarations.